SeleneMelo/SeleneMelo/README.md

 ### Hi 👋
 ### Selene here!
-I'm a brazilian researcher student of Information Systems at UFMG
+I'm a brazilian researcher and Information Systems student at UFMG 🇧🇷

 - 📚Currently exploring: Deploying sentence embedding models for semantic analysis and sentiment extraction in text data